Petr Janda (footballer)

 Petr Janda (born 5 January 1987) is a Czech retired football player.
-He was also a regular for the Czech Republic national under-21 football team.
+He was also a regular for the Czech national under-21 football team.

 Career

-Club career

-Janda joined Antalyaspor on a 3.5 year contract on 28 January 2012.
+Janda debuted for the Czech national football team against Peru at the 2011 Kirin Cup.
+He joined Antalyaspor on a 3.5 year contract on 28 January 2012.

 In 2020, he moved to TJ Blatná after a few years at TJ Sokol Čížová, where he also functioned as an assistant coach.
 He left Blatná in the summer of 2020.